sanatankc/glentree/src/content/admissions/admissions.md

   - title: Transportation
     description: >
       * Students using the school bus must be at the bus stop at least 5 minutes before the scheduled arrival time.

       * The bus will stop only at the designated pick-up point.

       * Students must use their assigned bus and bus stop, and any changes require prior written permission from the school authorities.

       * Pre-Primary and Primary children will only be released to their parent/guardian.
 If the parent/guardian is not present at the pick-up point, the child will be returned to the school, and parents must collect them directly from the school.

       * Fees paid are non-refundable.
+titleHero: |
+  Admissions
+descriptionHero: |
+  Your child’s journey towards a holistic learning environment starts here.
+imageHero: /images/astronautKidsAdmissionBG.png
+imageHeroAlt: Reading in Library
 ---